 Number one, most places that do Christmas help have passed the deadline or are close to it.
 Also most of them don't provide gifts for kids past 12 years of age.
 Call 211, it is HELPLINE!, a national clearing house that keeps a list of different organizations that provide different types of help for people.
 There is also the Salvation Army.
 We all know for a year that Christmas comes every year and should plan ahead.

 I start my shopping in January and have been done for at least a month.
 If I didn't I wouldn't be able to give my adult kids and four adult grandkids anything.
 I live off $600 a month retirement social security.
 Even when I was married we only gave our kids one gift each.
 We weren't wealthy but we were comfortable.
-We knew that the kids would also be getting a gift from each set of grandparents and from aunts and uncles.

 You must have ancestors and siblings that will be doing this too.
 The 19 year old is old enough to know the situation, and the baby won't really know whether or not he/she gets a present.
 If the other kids are older than five they should also have some understanding of the situation and if they are younger than five, they would be satisfied with a color book and crayons.
 My kids never had any of the toys advertised on TV and kids don't need expensive things to be happy.
 Speak to the pastor of your church, sometimes a pastor will have a special offering for family in the church that has fallen on hard times.